 As Buddhist cosmology teaches us, there are 31 realms in the world which can be condensed to the three world systems or three existences: 1) sensuous sphere, 2) material sphere, and 3) immaterial sphere (kama loka, rupa loka, arupa loka).

-In the Greater discourse on the Lion’s Roar (Maha Sihanada sutta (M.N.12), the Buddha explained ten powers of the Tathāgata (Buddha) which are unique to the Buddha himself.
+In the Greater Discourse on the Lion’s Roar (Maha Sihanada Sutta (Majjhima Nikaya.12), the Buddha explained ten powers of the Tathāgata (Buddha) which are unique to the Buddha himself.
 Of these ten powers of the Buddha, the 4th one is the power that he has to see the manifold and different elements and the systems of the world.
 Addressing Ven.
 Sāriputta, the Buddha said, ” Sâriputta, tathâgato anekadhâtunânâdhâtulokam yathâbhutam pajânâti”.
 Meaning, Sāriputta, the Tathâgata understands, as it actually is the world with its manifold and different elements.

 However, the Buddha has contemplated upon this through his intuitive wisdom and realized the real world system.
 He has perceived the whole universe through his clairvoyance.
 There is an epithet to the Buddha ” Loka vidu” means knower of the world.
 The Buddha has defined the world clearly.
 He knew the world systems and went beyond the this world system.
 He went from the sate of worldly to the state of unworldly.